 (9) Technological.

-(i) “Contemporary methods” means any methodological aspect involved with developing an IRP that represents the best practice of the electric industry to improve the quality of an IRP analysis.
+(h) “Contemporary methods” means any methodological aspect involved with developing an IRP that represents the best practice of the electric industry to improve the quality of an IRP.

-(j) “Demand-side management” or “DSM” means the planning, implementation, and monitoring of a utility activity designed to achieve energy efficiency or demand response.
-DSM includes only an activity that involves deliberate intervention by a utility to alter load.

-(k) “Demand-side measure” means a particular end-use device, technology, service, or rate design at a targeted customer’s premises or a utility’s energy delivery system for a specific DSM program.

-(l) “Demand-side program” means a utility program designed to implement a demand-side measure.
+(i) “Demand-side management program” or “DSM program” means a utility program designed to implement demand response, energy efficiency, or both.

+(j) “Demand response” means a reduction in demand for limited intervals of time, such as during peak electricity usage or emergency conditions.

-(m) “Demand-side resource” means a resource that reduces the demand for electrical power or energy by applying a demand-side program to implement one (1) or more demand-side measures.
+(k) “Demand-side resource” means one or more demand-side management programs.

-(n) “Director” means the director of the electricity division of the commission.

-(o) “Discount rate” means the interest rate used in determining the present value of future cash flows.

-(p) “Distributed generation” means electric generation technology that is relatively small in size, and is usually installed near a load center or remote location on the subtransmission or distribution system.
-Distributed generation can include self-generation.
+(l) “Director” means an employee of the commission designated as the IRP director by the commission’s agency head appointed under IC 8-1-1-2(d).

+(m) “Distributed generation” means an electrical generating facility located at or near a customer’s point of use, ten megawatts or less and connected at a voltage less than or equal to 60 kilovolts, which may be connected in parallel operation to the utility system.

+(n) “DSM costs” refers to all expenses incurred by a utility in a given year for operation of a DSM program, whether the cost is capitalized or expensed.
+Expenses include, but are not limited to, the following:

+(1) Administration.

+(2) Equipment.

+(3) Incentives paid to program participants.

+(4) Marketing and advertising.

+(5) Evaluation, measurement and verification.

+(o) “Emission allowance” means the authority to emit one (1) unit of any air pollutant as specified by a federal or state regulatory system.

-(q) “End-use” means the light, heat, cooling, refrigeration, motor drive, microwave energy, video or audio signal, computer processing, electrolytic process, or other useful work produced by equipment using electricity.
+(p) “End-use” means the light, heat, cooling, refrigeration, motor drive, microwave energy, video or audio signal, computer processing, electrolytic process, or other useful work produced by equipment using electricity

-(r) “Energy efficiency ” means reducing energy use for a comparable level of energy service.
+(q) “Energy efficiency ” means reduced energy use for a comparable or improved level of energy service.

-(s) “Energy service” means the light, heat, motor drive, and other service for which a customer purchases electricity from the utility.
+(r) “Energy service” means the light, heat, motor drive, and other service for which a customer purchases electricity from the utility.

-(t) “Energy storage” means a:
+(s) “Energy storage” means a:

 (1) technology; or